Does Fake Tan Cause Acne and Breakouts?

 How To Use Self-Tanner To Hide Acne Scars

-Acne scars can cast a shadow across the skin, which makes these scars more noticeable.
+Acne scars can cast a shadow across the skin, making them more noticeable.
 To try and hide this, you can use a self-tanner designed for the face.

 Tanned skin helps to disguise the indented scars and shadows better than fair skin, so a darker tan on your face will make the appearance of acne less noticeable.